Yomguithereal/kotatsu/README.md

-  start    Starts a node.js script. serve    Serves a client-side application. monitor  Monitors a terminating node.js script. [not implemented yet]
+  start    Starts a node.js script. serve    Serves a client-side application. monitor  Monitors a terminating node.js script. [not implemented yet] build    Builds your code for production. [not implemented yet]

 Options:
   -c, --config       Optional webpack config that will be merged with kotatsu's one (useful if you
                      need specific loaders).
-  -d, --devtool      Webpack devtool spec to use to compute source maps.    [string] [default: null] -m, --mount-node   Id of the mount node in the generated HMTL index.      [string] [default: null] -o, --output       Output directory.                                      [string] [default: null] -p, --port         Port that the server should listen to.                          [default: 3000] -s, --source-maps  Should source maps be computed for easier debugging? [boolean] [default: false] --es2015           Is your code written in ES2015?                      [boolean] [default: false] --index            Path to a custom HMTL index file.                      [string] [default: null] --jsx              Does your code uses JSX syntax?                      [boolean] [default: false] --pragma           JSX pragma.                                            [string] [default: null] --progress         Should it display the compilation's progress?        [boolean] [default: false] --quiet            Disable logs.                                        [boolean] [default: false] --version          Show version number                                                   [boolean]
+  -d, --devtool      Webpack devtool spec to use to compute source maps.                    [string] -m, --mount-node   Id of the mount node in the generated HMTL index.                      [string] -o, --output       Output directory.                                                      [string] -p, --port         Port that the server should listen to.                          [default: 3000] -s, --source-maps  Should source maps be computed for easier debugging? [boolean] [default: false] --es2015           Is your code written in ES2015?                      [boolean] [default: false] --index            Path to a custom HMTL index file.                                      [string] --jsx              Does your code uses JSX syntax?                      [boolean] [default: false] --pragma           JSX pragma.                                                            [string] --presets          Babel 6 presets separated by a comma (example: es2015,react).          [string] --progress         Should it display the compilation's progress?        [boolean] [default: false] --quiet            Disable logs.                                        [boolean] [default: false] --version          Show version number                                                   [boolean]